wrabit/accordion-form/README.md

 # Accordion Wizard

-A jQuery plugin that helps you create an accordian style wizard form.
+A jQuery plugin that helps you create an accordion style wizard form.

 [Usage](#usage) \
 [Event hooks](#event-hooks) \